Sherma-ThangamS/FACIAL-EXPRESSION/README.md

 git clone  https://github.com/Sherma-ThangamS/FACIAL-EXPRESSION

-2. Install the required dependencies:

-pip install -r requirements.txt

-3. Run the Jupyter Notebook `Facial_Expression.ipynb` to train the model and evaluate its performance.
+2. Run the Jupyter Notebook `Facial_Expression.ipynb` to train the model and evaluate its performance.

-4. Once the model is trained, you can use it for predicting facial expressions on new images.
+3. Once the model is trained, you can use it for predicting facial expressions on new images.

 ## Usage